akk312000/Movie-Recommender/README.md

-A simple movie/tv shows recommender website that recommends movies/shows similar to queried movie/show , build using HTML,CSS, Javascript ,Node.js ,Express.js and EJS.
+Simple movie/tv shows recommendation site that recommends movies/shows similar to the requested movie/show , built using HTML,CSS, Javascript ,Node.js ,Express.js and EJS.

-For Live Demo Go To - https://polar-chamber-42608.herokuapp.com/
+To see a Live Demo Go To - https://polar-chamber-42608.herokuapp.com/

-This website uses TMDB API to get a list of recommended movies for a queried movie which is then displayed on the page in a card layout.
+This site uses the TMDB API to get a list of recommended movies for a requested movie which is then displayed on the page in a card layout.
-- Built using HTML ,CSS and Javascript
+- Built with HTML, CSS and Javascript
-- EJS for Templating
+- EJS for creating templates
 - ✨TMDB API ✨